Journal of Polymer Science Part B: Polymer Physics

-Any authors wishing to make use of our OnlineOpen program for their article will be required to complete the payment form available from our website at https://authorservices.wiley.com/bauthor/onlineopen_order.asp.
+Authors wishing to make use of our OnlineOpen program are required to complete the payment form available on our Author Services page.

-Prior to acceptance there is no requirement to inform an Editorial Office that you intend to publish your paper OnlineOpen if you do not wish to.
-All OnlineOpen articles are treated in the same way as any other article.
+Prior to acceptance, there is no requirement to inform an Editorial Office that you intend to publish your paper OnlineOpen if you do not wish to.
+OnlineOpen articles are treated in the same manner as all other articles.
 They go through the journal's standard peer review process and will be accepted or rejected based on their own merit.

 Pursuant to National Institute of Health (NIH) mandate, Wiley-Blackwell will post the accepted version of contributions authored by NIH grant-holders to PubMed Central upon acceptance.
 This accepted version will be made publicly available 12 months after publication.
-For further information, see http://www.wiley.com/go/nihmandate.
+For further information, see Wiley's NIH Public Access Mandate.

 While a certain degree of image processing is acceptable, and sometimes unavoidable, images submitted for publication should be minimally modified, and any modification to original raw data should be clearly and fully disclosed.
 Images submitted must accurately represent the original data, and authors must provide, if requested by the editors, unprocessed and raw data to aid in the reviewing process.